 Looking back: a wider awareness of shared history

-During the policy period of 2017-2020, partners that actively worked with Indonesian partners included the Netherlands Embassy in Jakarta, Erasmus Huis, DutchCulture, the Netherlands Ministries of Foreign Affairs and of Education, Culture and Science, the Cultural Heritage Agency of the Netherlands, National Archives, several cultural funds as well as institutional and individual cultural professionals from across the Netherlands.
+During former policy periods, partners that actively worked with Indonesian partners included the Netherlands Embassy in Jakarta, Erasmus Huis, DutchCulture, the Netherlands Ministries of Foreign Affairs and of Education, Culture and Science, the Cultural Heritage Agency of the Netherlands, National Archives, several cultural funds as well as institutional and individual cultural professionals from across the Netherlands.

 Continuity: future vs the past

 Whereas Indonesia is generally very much focused on the future, the Netherlands is still coming to terms with its colonial past, with new perspectives and insights published every day.
-Current hot topics in the Netherlands are for example the national research into the use of violence in the period 1945-1950 during the Indonesian War of Independence, the results of which are expected in early 2022; the return of objects from colonial collections in Dutch national museums; and the limited attention devoted to Dutch colonial history in schools.
+Current hot topics in the Netherlands are for example the national research into the use of violence in the period 1945-1950 during the Indonesian War of Independence, the return of objects from colonial collections in Dutch national museums and the limited attention devoted to Dutch colonial history in schools.

 With Erasmus Huis’s ever-expanding audience, both on-site and through its social media channels, an embassy-wide integrated approach to programming cultural activities serves to strengthen Dutch diplomacy in Indonesia.
 Topics such as human rights, freedom of speech, Dutch and Indonesian history, the rule of law, returning colonial objects, education and science, innovation in the field of agriculture and water management, sustainability and the circular economy, all gain visibility and impact with the Erasmus House as a 'showcase'.